AdarshDogra-CloudDevops/MIDP-Lab-With-Microsoft-Fabric/masterdoc/Real-time-03.md

-# Exercise 3: Explore Machine Learning and Business Intelligence scenarios on the Lakehouse. <a name="data-science-and-analytics-on-the-Lakehouse"></a>
+# Exercise 3: Explore Machine Learning and Business Intelligence scenarios on the Lakehouse <a name="data-science-and-analytics-on-the-Lakehouse"></a>

 ### Estimated Duration : 85 minutes